Singapore Chinese Orchestra: History

 In 1968, an amateur Chinese orchestra was established as part of the National Theatre under the auspices of the Minister of Culture.
-This is quickly followed by a performing unit formed by the People's Association Cultural Troupe, the People's Association Chinese Orchestra (PACO) on 1 July 1968 as part of the government's effort to cultivate racial harmony.
+This was quickly followed by a performing unit formed by the People's Association Cultural Troupe, the People's Association Chinese Orchestra (PACO) on 1 July 1968 as part of the government's effort to cultivate racial harmony.
 Ma Wen was the first conductor of PACO in 1971, followed by Li Xueling in 1973.
-This became a semi-professional orchestra in 1975 when Ng Tai Kong, the new conductor, introduced 6 professional musicians.
-Ng left in 1977 to direct the newly formed Hong Kong Chinese Orchestra, and he was followed by Lim Tiap Guan in 1977 and Ku Lap Man in 1980.
+PACO became a semi-professional orchestra in 1975 when Ng Tai Kong, the new conductor, introduced 6 professional musicians to the orchestra.
+Ng left in 1977 to direct the newly formed Hong Kong Chinese Orchestra, and he was followed by Lim Tiap Guan in 1977, and Ku Lap Man in 1980.
 The number of professionals gradually increased, and the orchestra had 32 full-time members by 1984.

-In 1992, People's Association Chinese Orchestra changed its name to Singapore Chinese Orchestra.
+In 1992, PACO changed its name to Singapore Chinese Orchestra (SCO).
 Qu Chun Quan took over as conductor after Ku retired in 1995.
-In May 1996, at the initiative of then-Prime Minister Goh Chok Tong, this orchestra became independent of People's Association to operate as a private company, and was inaugurated as a fully-professional national orchestra.
+In May 1996, at the initiative of the then-Prime Minister Goh Chok Tong, this orchestra became independent of People's Association to operate as a private company, and was inaugurated as a fully-professional national orchestra.
 The Singapore Conference Hall was provided as its venue for performances and rehearsals.
 Lee Hsien Loong, who later became Prime Minister, was appointed patron of the orchestra.